DogmaDragon/Stash-Docs/docs/Add-ons/Scripts.md

 ## Official

 Official scripts are hosted on [CommunityScripts repository](https://github.com/stashapp/CommunityScripts){:target="_blank"}.
-All code is reviewed by core Stash team and any questions or issues you have regarding these plugins can be raised in Discord or GitHub.
+All code is reviewed by core Stash team and any questions or issues you have regarding these scripts can be raised in Discord or GitHub.

 Category | Plugin Name | Description | Minimum Stash version
 --------|-----------|-----------|---------------------